 Editor’s note: An additional event may be needed to allow the AMF reporting failure of uplink SM procedures (e.g. such as failure of PDU session activation) at the AMF, i.e. before involving the SMF.

-Editor’s note: Reporting of SMS from AMF needs to be confirmed, in such case details need to be added.

 Editor’s note: An additional event may be needed to allow the AMF reporting UE state changes.

 The Registration xIRI is generated when the IRI-POI present in an AMF detects that a target UE has successfully registered to the 5GS via 3GPP NG-RAN or non-3GPP access.
 The Registration xIRI describes the type of registration performed (e.g. initial registration, periodic registration, registration mobility update) and the access type (e.g. 3GPP, non-3GPP).
 Unsuccessful registration shall be reported only if the target UE has been successfully authenticated.